Pythm/ad-Lightwand/README.md

         state: turn_on
 ```

-If light is dimmable you can provide offset to 'state: turn_on' to increase or decrease brightness compared to 'light_data' in automation for normal light.
-Insted of 'state' you can define 'light_data', or even input your automations here with times if you want different brightness etc during the day for motion lights.
+If light is dimmable you can provide `offset` to increase or decrease brightness compared to `light_data` in automation for normal light.
+Insted of `state` you can define `light_data`, or even input your `automations` here with times if you want different brightness etc during the day for motion lights.

 ```yaml
       motionlights: